 There are cars out there that transact for invoice and less.
 It’s the same way a grocery store sells milk and other popular items at ridiculous discounts; they are loss leaders to get you in the door.

 A Toyota Camry is a perfect example.
 Any Toyota dealer would jump at an invoice deal on a Camry.
 The dealer has volume on its side.
-But go into that same Toyota dealer and ask for an invoice deal on a Land Cruiser, and it won’t go very far.
+But go into that same Toyota dealer and ask for an invoice deal on a Land Cruiser, and you won’t get very far.
 It’s a premium car, and there aren’t a lot of them made.

 Unfortunately, sites like Kelly Blue Book or Edmunds.com do not break it down like this.
 They record the lowest transaction prices they can report and use that to set the bar.
 (After all, they want to attract readers, and low prices will do that!)
 But this gives customers misinformation, which is usually why negotiations go sour at the dealership.
 Pricing structure is going to vary by manufacturer, model, and even by day.